User37som/libbitcoin/Configuration-Settings.md

 error_file = error.log

 [mainnet]
-# The URL of the default mainnet Obelisk server.
+# The URL of the mainnet Libbitcoin/Obelisk server.
 url = tcp://obelisk.airbitz.co:9091
 # The Z85-encoded public key of the server certificate.
 # server_cert_key =